AanZee/Float-Form-Validator/README.md

 Property | Type | Description
 --- | --- | ---
 this.element | element | Reference to the form element, not the input field.
-In addition, form elements are for now always rows `flt-form__row` and not the actual input field. this.$element | jQuery element | Reference to the form element (`flt-form__row`), not the input field this.$input | jQuery element | set by default to `this.$element.find('input')` this.$messageContainer | jQuery element | container in which to place messages such as errors
+In addition, form elements are for now always rows `form--row` and not the actual input field. this.$element | jQuery element | Reference to the form element (`form--row`), not the input field this.$input | jQuery element | set by default to `this.$element.find('input')` this.$messageContainer | jQuery element | container in which to place messages such as errors